EmmaDirk/MachineLearning-BCA/README.md

 * R (>4.5.2)
 * The `renv` package (1.2.3)

+A full list of all R packages and dependencies used in the project can de found in the [renv.lock](renv.lock) file.

 > **Hardware note**
 >
 > The full simulation study was run on a high-performance machine with the following specifications: